opencog/cogserver/README.md

   network-distributed, decentralized processing.

 * The `stats` command provides a `top`-like command for viewing who is connected to the Cogserver, and what they are doing.
+Type `help stats` for more info.

 For more info, please consult the